fxxrytail/skzcode/content/support/skz-comeback/index.md

 ## Billboard

 **_Billboard_** tabulates different weekly music charts to see popular music base on album/songs sales and streams from United States & Puerto Rico, Japan, and different parts of the world.
 It is a very popular music chart and Stray Kids charting on it may give them more opportunities.
-Stray Kids already topped Billboard 200 twice in a row during ODDINARY and MAXIDENT.
-USA and Puerto Rico STAYs are aiming to get into HOT 100 :fire:
+Stray Kids already topped Billboard 200 3x in a row during ODDINARY, MAXIDENT and 5-STAR.
+Aiming to get into HOT 100 is the next step :fire:

 Follow {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for _Billboard_ updates and guides for Stray Kids.